Stamatis8/GMGSA/README.md

 			with input args

 	- modeler.domain()
-		- retrurns std::vector<std::vector<double>> with each element being the upper and lower bound for each surface/design parameter for the current design.
+		- returns std::vector<std::vector<double>> with each element being the upper and lower bound for each surface/design parameter for the current design.
     	- domain must have two elements (ie a surface design)